Chemical Equations Practice

 zinc chloride and hydrogen gas.
 Zinc forms a +2 ion.

-4) The combination of sodium bicarbonate with acetic acid (HCH3COO)
+4) The combination of sodium bicarbonate (bicarbonate is HCO3-) with acetic acid (HCH3COO)

 to form sodium acetate (acetate is CH3COO-) and dihydrogen carbonate.